This post originally appeared on the American Express OPEN Forum

 3. “Guerilla customer service”

 Foursquare is by no means perfect.
-As a young startup, the company faces the challenge of keeping their servers running as they attract record levels of activity, and doing so always in the public eye.
+As a young startup, the company faces the challenge of keeping its servers running as they attract record levels of activity, and doing so always in the public eye.
 It’s a daunting position to be in unless it’s approached head-on, and that’s what Crowley and his team do on a daily basis.

 “We’ll use Twitter Search to search for things like “foursquare sucks,” “foursquare broken,” etc. to find people who are experiencing problems but who would probably never submit a support ticket.
-With a quick @reply we can often shed some light on the issue and do it in public.”
+With a quick @reply, we can often shed some light on the issue and do it in public.”

 The same guerilla-style customer service is perfect for small businesses, especially with regard to negative press or unflattering blog posts and comments.
 Crowley says, “don’t feel shy, jump in and comment.
 Making yourself part of the conversation shows users you’re listening and care about the issues they have.”

 Not everything should be expensive, especially when it comes to marketing.
 Small businesses could easily be intimidated by the money that bigger companies can throw at large campaigns, but bigger isn’t always better.